<< Click to Display Table of Contents >>

 Bizagi allows generating document templates that include tables within tables.
 That is, a set of multiple records that relate to a collection, and those multiple records another set is contained.

 Remember that to make reference to a collection in a template you must use the following tags:

 [Foreach:CollectionName]: Indicates the starting point of the collection.

 [AttributeName]: All attributes between the Foreach and the End tag must belong to the collection.

 [End]: Indicates the end of the collection.

 Notice that Bizagi registers records from the inner table to the outer table.
-Thus, in the outer set of values, some rows will be repeated, like shown in the image above (i.e Business Career is repeated whilst the Candidates names are set).
+Thus, in the outer set of values, some rows will be repeated, like shown in the image above (i.e., Business Career is repeated whilst the Candidates names are set).

 If you need to display a scenario like the one mentioned without repeating the outer set's values, use the closure End sentence in the inner set of values.
-This way, Bizagi will register the elements within the inner set and then move to the out set.
+This way, Bizagi will register the elements within the inner set and then move to the outer set.
 Additionally, the inner set of values should be contained in an independent Word table.
 The syntax and tables would look like this:

 The Agility University uses Bizagi to manage the admission process of new students.
 At the end of this process, a final report must be generated including the list of approved and rejected candidates for each career.

 As show in the image below, the list of careers is included in the data model as a collection called Careers.
 As well, the list of candidates for each career is called CareerCandidates.
 Note that this is a collection within a collection.